Volva volva

 Volva volva is a species of sea snail, a marine gastropod mollusk in the family Ovulidae (false cowries).
-In Australia the shells are commonly referred to as a Shuttle or Spindle Egg Cowry.
+In Australia the shells are commonly referred to as a shuttle or spindle egg cowry.

 Description

 The shell of Volva volva ranges between 45 and 186 mm in length.
 The canals are long and narrow, while the body whorl is about one-third or less of the shell length.
+These canals can be straight or curved and the colour of the shell varies from a pale cream to light pink.

 Distribution

 Volva volva is found in the Pacific and Indian Oceans.